i18next/react-i18next-gitbook/components/translate-hoc.md

 // short for using defaultNS of i18next export default translate()(TranslatableView);
 ```

 ### Using setI18n instead of the i18nextProvider

-You can set the instance like to avoid using the i18nextProvider:
+You can set the i18n instance using the setI18n function to avoid using the i18nextProvider:

 ```js
 import translate from 'react-i18next';